The Problem…

 Cons

-Influencers have the potential to reach millions instantly and direct a massive amount of attention to a brand or destination.
-Influencers by definition promote themselves first (they are the brand afterall) at the expense of the destination or experience.
-“Follow me”, “come with me”, “experience with me” means that they come first always.
-Plus, with a twitch of the thumb your audience is fed a new piece of content which statistically is 99% from your competitor.
-That’s the algorithm for you.
+Influencers have the potential to reach millions instantly and direct a massive amount of attention to a brand or destination in a hot flash, but by definition they promote themselves first at the expense of the destination or experience.
+They are the brand after-all.
+“Follow me”, “come with me”, “experience with me” means that they come first always, and with a twitch of the thumb your audience is fed a new piece of content which statistically is 99% from your competitor.
+That’s disposable content and that’s the algorithm for you.

 Media Buy (ad)